Detecting charge transfer at defects in 2D materials with electron ptychography: Acknowledgement

-SFig.~\ref{diff1} shows the SSB image simulations based on the DFT and IAM based potentials as well as the difference between the IAM and DFT SSB images that result from charge transfer for an increasing number of defects.
-The first three rows show one to three monovacancies (MVs) surrounding a W site, the last three also include divacancies (DVs).
-Note that the DVs are based on adding additional MVs.
-This means that there is a systematic increase of the density of defects from left to right.
-The contrast is kept constant, with a set range of displayed phase values for each row of images in the figure.
-It is clear that the difference increases, specifically at the W site, with a higher density of defects.
+SFig.~\ref{diff1} shows SSB image simulations of structures with an increasing number of vacancies inserted around a W atom.
+Simulations based on both the DFT and IAM potentials as well as the difference between the corresponding SSB images are presented.
+The difference images show the result of the charge transfer, as the charge transfer is the only significant difference between the DFT and IAM images of a given model.
+The first three columns show one to three monovacancies (MVs) surrounding a W site.
+In the last three columns divacancies (DVs) are formed by removing the remaining S atoms from the MV sites, meaning there is a systematic increase of the density of vacancies from left to right.
+The image contrast is kept constant, with a set range of displayed phase values for each row of images in the figure.
+It is clear that the difference between the DFT and IAM increases with the vacancy density, especially at the W site around which the vacancies are introduced.

-SFig.~\ref{diff} shows the IAM, DFT projected potentials and their differences for the same defect configurations as in SFig.~\ref{diff1}.
-It clearly shows the same trend as in the SSB images: with a higher defect density (left to right), the DFT potential is increasing at the W site next to the S vacancies, compared to the IAM potential.
-This demonstrates that the phases are directly related to the potentials and the changes in them caused by bonding and charge transfer.
+SFig.~\ref{diff} shows the IAM and DFT projected potentials and their differences for the same defect configurations as in SFig.~\ref{diff1}.
+The same trend as in the SSB images is observed: as the vacancy density increases (left to right), the DFT potential increases at the W site next to the S vacancies compared to the IAM potential.
+This demonstrates that the phases are directly related to the potentials and the changes in them are caused by bonding and charge transfer.